Actifio/ActJenkins/jnks-params/README.md

 ```
 ---

 The following is what you can do to setup dynamic parameters.
 Values for the AppType parameter is dynamically populated from a PowerShell script on the Jenkins server using the Actifio CLI credentials.
+You would need to upload the PS scripts to C:\SQL directory on the Jenkins server.
 The output is as follow:

 ![image](https://user-images.githubusercontent.com/17056169/70388243-2bc86980-1a03-11ea-9310-86e31766c378.png)